Databases

 db_schema

-This option is used if SlashDB should connect to certain schema in the database.
-That's applicable for databases that support use schema like MS SQL, PostgreSQL, Oracle, DB2.
-If not provided a default user schema is used.
+Sets whether SlashDB should use a specific schema on the database.
+Applicable for databases that support schemas like MSSQL, PostgreSQL, Oracle, or DB2.
+If not provided, a default user schema is used.

 Chinook: